shea256/flask-app-generator/README.md

 + a 'basic' app, with just a single python file as the command center
 + a 'large' app, organized as a package and separated out into distinct, specialized python files
++ a 'flask-angular' app, with a Flask API and an AngularJS front-end

 Beyond app creation, you'll have the ability to automatically: